-Quarterly reports are routinely provided to the Executive Leadership Team.
-The only meetings since 2022 that have occurred under the Indigenous Land Use Agreement between Quandamooka Yoolooburrabee Aboriginal Corporation and Redland City Council is the Capital Works forum held on the 25 August 2023.
+The only meetings since 2022 that have occurred under the ILUA between Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC), and Redland City Council is the Capital Works forum held on the 25 August 2023.
+QYAC has since contacted Council to initiate the process of rebuilding relations, and as a result a meeting has been scheduled including the Mayor and CEO.